akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 # Execute rules

 :::info
-Rules are regularly executed (after a bulk action, after imports with rules execution, etc.).
+Rules are regularly executed after a bulk action or after imports with rules.
 :::

 But you can also execute rules on your own, you can execute: